 - Police Are Useless: Averted, as the NYPD is shown as being very competent, as opposed to the LAPD.

-- Politically Incorrect Villain: Simon Gruber plays with this trope like a kitten does a ball of yarn.
-Although he comes from a family of former Nazis, he harbors no bigoted attitudes in particular.
-Still, he seems to delight in making people think he is bigoted, mostly because he thinks it's fun to anger people and/or fake them out.
+- Politically Incorrect Villain: Simon Gruber plays with this trope like a kitten does a ball of yarn; he seems to delight in making people think he is bigoted, mostly because he thinks it's fun to anger people and/or fake them out.
 When first speaking to Zeus Carver, for example, Simon (who is German but can mimic American Accents quite well, and who knows that Zeus is an Angry Black Man because he's been watching him on hidden video cameras) says: "So whot's yowuh name, boy?" in twangy, Corrupt Hick fashion just to irritate Zeus; he then apologizes, explaining that he's fond of tasteless jokes.
-Later the trope is seemingly played straight when Simon calls John McClane a "dumb Irish flatfoot," but this is due not to anti-Irish sentiment but to Simon's general bitterness toward John for having killed his brother, Hans, in the first Die Hard movie.
-Simon admits that he didn't even like Hans, but he is still determined to exact vengeance on anyone who messes with his family, saying "There's a difference between not liking one's brother, and not caring when some dumb Irish flatfoot drops him off a building."
+Later the trope is seemingly played straight when Simon calls John McClane a "dumb Irish flatfoot," but this is due not to anti-Irish sentiment but to Simon's general bitterness toward John for having killed his brother Hans in the first movie.
+Simon admits that he didn't even like Hans, but he's still determined to exact vengeance on anyone who messes with his family, saying "There's a difference between not liking one's brother, and not caring when some dumb Irish flatfoot drops him off a building."

 - Pre-Mortem One-Liner: "Say hello to your brother".